Phil Keaggy: 1970s

-On Valentines Day in 1970, Keaggy's mother was seriously injured in an auto accident.
-After her death a week later, and inspired by his sister, Keaggy became a Christian.
+On Valentine's Day in 1970, Keaggy's mother was seriously injured in an auto accident.
+After her death a week later and inspired by his sister, Keaggy became a born-again Christian.

-In September, Glass Harp found itself in New York's Greenwich Village recording its first album Glass Harp at Jimi Hendrix's Electric Lady Studios with Lewis Merenstein as producer.
-At the time of this recording, Keaggy and Sferra were nineteen years old.
-As for the album's content, all three members of Glass Harp were active in songwriting the band's material.
-Keaggy sang the majority of songs, but Pecchio and Sferra also sang lead on several numbers.
+In September of the same year, Glass Harp was in New York's Greenwich Village recording its first album Glass Harp at Jimi Hendrix's Electric Lady Studios with Lewis Merenstein as producer.
+At the time of the recording, Keaggy and Sferra were nineteen years old.
+All three members of Glass Harp wrote the band's songs.
+Keaggy sang the majority of the songs; Pecchio and Sferra also sang lead on several numbers.
 One song of Keaggy's in particular, "Can You See Me", reflected his newfound Christian faith, with its reference to Jesus' death.
 Keaggy recalls, "It was recorded in New York City in about a week.
-Even though I had bronchitis and had to sing one verse at a time, it worked out.
-And I was even able to get in a witness for the Lord Jesus in "Can You See Me" and "Look in the Sky".
+Even though I had bronchitis and had to sing one verse at a time, it worked out...
+I was even able to get in a witness for the Lord Jesus in "Can You See Me" and "Look in the Sky".

-As a Decca Records artist, the band began to open for such bands as The Kinks, Iron Butterfly, Yes, Traffic, Grand Funk Railroad and Chicago.
+As a Decca Records artist, the band began to open for bands including The Kinks, Iron Butterfly, Yes, Traffic, Grand Funk Railroad and Chicago.
 Contrary to the tight production and song-oriented nature of Glass Harp's studio albums, their live performances demonstrated the band's ability to stretch out and expand the boundaries of their compositions.
 As a result, they are one of the pioneers of what would later be known as the jam rock genre, with songs many times reaching over 30 minutes in length with extended solo passages and group improvisation.